eclipse-hono/hono/site/documentation/content/dev-guide/amqp_adapter_client.md

 because a command is only sent to one receiver, and this may be an instance that has no connection to the device.
 On the other hand, subscribing for a specific device once it connects to the gateway instance (and closing the subscription once it disconnects) may not work for device-oriented protocols that are not connection-based.

-## Tracing

-The AMQP Adapter Client supports tracing of the messages with [OpenTracing](https://opentracing.io/).
-To use tracing, each of the senders returned by the factory can be cast to an interface with the same name and the prefix "Traceable" (e.g. cast `TelemetrySender` to `TraceableTelemetrySender`).
-The traceable interfaces provide *send* methods with an additional `SpanContext` parameter.